alcionai/corso/website/docs/support/known-issues.md

 * Restoring the data into a different Group from the one it was backed up from isn't currently supported

-* CLI completions cannot autocomplete multiple values for flags
+* CLI completions can't autocomplete multiple values for flags